JoeChun1213/ExploratoryDataAnalysis-1/README.md

 ## Challenge Overview
 We've been asked by our CEO to create an overall snapshot of the ride-sharing data.
 In addition to our scatter and pie charts, she would like to see a summary table of key metrics of the ride-sharing data by city type, and a multiple-line graph that shows the average fare for each week by each city type.

-### Objectives:
-- Use Pandas functions like groupby, pivot, resample, and reset_index on a DataFrame.
-- Use Pandas methods and attributes on a DataFrame or Series.
-- Create a newDataFrame from multiple groupby() Series.
-- Format columns of a DataFrame.
-- Create a multiple-line graph.
-- Annotate and apply styling to the chart.

 ## Challenge Summary
 Create a summary DataFrame that showcases the following: